-Since April 2003 the Community Design has been entered into force .This title, as for the Regulation of the Community Trademark, is a unitary right protecting the aspect of your goods in all the 27 European Community member countries as follows:
+Since April 2003 the Community Design has been entered into force .This title, as for the Regulation of the European Union Trademark, is a unitary right protecting the aspect of your goods in all the 27 European Community member countries.

 Unregistered Community Design